-As a potential church planter, take some time to prayerfully read over these questions: How is God inviting you to participate? continuing to ask God what he has for your life and ministry, and what ministry situation might be the best fit for you.
+As a potential church planter, take some time to prayerfully read over these 10 Questions, continuing to ask God what he has for your life and ministry, and what ministry situation might be the best fit for you.
 Then we recommend getting together with a Vineyard pastor to have some honest conversations about your particular strengths and weaknesses, and where God might be inviting you to participate in ministry.
 Taking the time to listen for God's direction with the leaders he has placed in your life is a very healthy process.

 Conversation 2: Online Church Planter Candidate Assessment

-We ask planters to take this online $29 assessment and begin working with their sending pastor to develop a path for growth.
+We ask planters to take an online assessment from Lifeway and begin working with their sending pastor to develop a path for growth.
 These assessments look at risk factors, spiritual gifts, spiritual formation, a 360° review, and overall church planting skill-set development.
 The results of these assessments are great material for a few months of leadership and coaching conversations.

 Once the planter has taken these assessments, the Church Plant Process Coordinator (CPPC) for Multiply Vineyard will contact them and share the results of the assessment and ask for information regarding their sending church.
 Once this information has been received, the CPPC will share the results of the assessment with the sending pastor, along with a training video on how to review these reports with the planter candidate.
 Prior to moving forward, the planter must complete an application and the sending pastor must complete a recommendation form, which will be shared by the CPPC.